The Art of Rubato: The Musical Expression of Tempo

 Have you ever wondered why some music slows down and speeds up in certain places?
 You're not alone!
 Rubato is easily the most elusive subject within the realm of learning or teaching music.
 In fact, previously, rubato hadn't been broken down into a comprehensive set of simple, logical concepts that make it easy to use, analyze or teach.
 That's exactly what this course does.

 With the help of over 140 examples of real performances, music professionals and amateurs alike will learn:

 The purpose of rubato

-The five types of rubato and several subcategories of rubato
+The five types of rubato (harmonic, melodic, structural, dynamic, and rhythmic) and several subcategory types

 (Bonus content) History, critique, and pedagogy about rubato